brunialti/MENWIZ/README.txt

 - Menu labels require memory.
 Be carefull not to run out of  memory (the library provides a simple memory-check function: use it!)
 - the examples are done for 20x4 I2C LCD. other interfaces and screen dimensions can be used accordingly with New LiquidCrystal interface (changing mode/interface does not affect library code, but only sketch code)

-The library is avalable at:
+The MENWIZ library is avalable at: gethub.com/brunialti/MENWIZ.git
-gethub.com/brunialti/MENWIZ.git

 Any feed back is welcome.
 Should you be interested I can mantain and expand.